What is a Float Home?

 All float homes have access to potable water and 30 amp power.
 GVHA provides sewage hookups to prevent the discharge of black water.
 This is in keeping with federal law and helps preserve the surrounding marine environment.

 Float home owners live in a centre of lively activity.
 The area is a crossroads for harbour ferries, float planes, kayaks, fishing and pleasure vessels.
-Owners share their neighbourhood with harbour seals, herons, eagles, geese, cormorants, gulls, otters and raccoons.
+Owners share their neighborhood with harbour seals, herons, eagles, geese, cormorants, gulls, otters and raccoons.